dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 Currently vhost doesn't provide DNS service itself.

-At fenomen we are relying on an external service, that does DNS for our development machines.
+At Fenomen we are relying on an external service, that does DNS for our development machines.
 But one of our goals is to find a way how to do it properly on a local machine, so we don't have to rely on an external service to do DNS.